The Architect and the Plantsman ~ thoughts on collaboration with other professionals

 Mr. Retiwalla was already well established in his line and it is to his credit that he discussed things with a relative youngster like myself, purely on merit.
 Ideas flowed freely between us and, with Dr. Beramji taking a keen interest in every aspect of the project, the tripartite meetings were very enjoyable.

-Planting for Birds & Butterflies ~ and attracting these beauties to your garden
+Planting for Birds & Butterflies

 Plants that you should consider